NickHeiner/list-gh-projects/README.md

 I consider myself to be an "information architecture" designer, but not a visual designer.
 I believe that the layout of the app is a reasonable way to communicate and enable a user to accomplish the intended goals.
 However, I would not consider it to be particularly visually compelling. :smile:

+Because the using the app is primarily an exercise in vertical scrolling, I tried to be economical with vertical spacing.

 ### Redux vs. `setState`
 Most of my apps end up using Redux, but I started this one on `setState` because Redux felt like overkill.
 However, when I started doing paged queries to fetch all repos, `setState` actually became much more challenging to use.